 The Lox is a legendary hip-hop group consisting of Styles P, Sheek Louch, and Jadakiss.
 Not too long ago, N.O.R.E. and DJ EFN had a great time interviewing them on their Drink Champs’ podcast.

 The Yonkers trio discussed their new partnership with Roc Nation, their “Filthy America… It’s Beautiful” album and music-business politics.

 “This is what it’s about though.
 At a certain point in your career you gotta say yo, I want a partnership.
 How long do you say yo, I wanna work for somebody before you say I wanna work with somebody?”

-Lox know the disadvantages of working for somebody.
-In 1999, they sparked a grass roots movement that pressured Bad Boy Records to release them from their unfair contract.
+Lox knows the disadvantages of working for somebody.
+In 1999, they sparked a grassroots movement that pressured Bad Boy Records to release them from their unfair contract.
 That victory freed them from doing dance records to signing with a harder label that fit their street image.